Advanced nanotechnologies and microtechnologies

 Kelvin's probe force microscopy (KPFM) is an excellent tool for mapping the distribution of surface potential locally up to nanometer resolution.
 This can be advantageously used in a study of charge distribution on nanometer-sized sensors and at investigation of p-n interfaces of solar cells during their operation.
 This new information, in addition to commonly studied sensor current responses and solar cell voltage responses, makes it easier to understand the ongoing physical processes, use this knowledge to eliminate the shortcomings of existing devices, and possibly to design higher efficiency devices.
 At work, you will need to master the general physical principles of KPFM, sensors and solar cells.
 A suitable applicant is a graduate of a Master's degree in Physics, Electrical Engineering or Chemistry.
 Aims: 1) Mastering physical principles and measurement of graphene-based sensors and solar cells.
 2) Adopting theoretical and practical aspects of KPFM.
 3) Mapping the charge distribution close to a graphene sensor and designing more sophisticated sensors.
 4) Mapping the potential distribution on the graphene-semiconductor solar cell interface and designing the cell with higher efficiency.
 5) Adequate publishing outputs and presentation of results at international conferences.

-- Biophysical study of living cells
+- Biophysical properties of life cells

 A PhD fellowship is available to conduct a project in the Central European Institute of Technology (CEITEC), Brno.
 The goal of this work is to study adhesion force between nanostructured surface and living cells.
 The student will set up a system of nanostructured pillars (substrates with those patterns are already available for the student) with desired surface properties.
 It is expected that the cells will attached to the top of the pillars and due to adhesion forces the cells will deform the pillars’ shapes.
 The student will capture a real-time video of the structure using either confocal or holographic microscope.
 The video will be processed by a script in MATLAB environment to create a real-time video of the adhesion force between the cell and the pillars.
 PhD candidate will work together with Regional Centre for Applied Molecular Oncology (RECAMO).